-' Appointment Candidates should have: Requirements: (a) a first degree in Psychology from a local university or equivalent; (b) a Master's Degree in Educational Psychology (Professional Practice) from a local university or equivalent; (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organization of Educational Psychology or been eligible for such membership.
+Appointment Candidates should have: Requirements: (a) a first degree in Psychology from a local university or equivalent; (b) a Master's Degree in Educational Psychology (Professional Practice) from a local university or equivalent; (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organization of Educational Psychology or been eligible for such membership.
 Candidates so eligible shall obtain such full membership within nine months after appointment 10 .
-(This requirement is applicable to those appointed as Educational Psychologist II on or after 1 September 2012 and the existing educational psychologist incumbents who take up a new appointment in another school as Educational Psychologist II on or after 1 September 2012); (d) good command of Cantonese and written Chinese; and (e) good command of spoken and written English.
-Type of Work: Educational Psychologists provide comprehensive services to schools at the following target levels: (a) Student support level • To provide assessment, counseling and
+(This requirement is applicable to those appointed as Educational Psychologist II on or after 1 September 2012 and the existing educational psychologist incumbents who take up a new appointment in another school as Educational Psychologist II on or after 1 September 2012); (d) good command of Cantonese and written Chinese; and (e) good command of spoken and written English. - (1111-1 Type of Work : Educational Psychologists provide comprehensive services to schools at the following target levels: (a) Student support level (a) Student support level • To provide assessment, counseling and

-- nd guidance services for students; intervention То provide or behavioural • - guidance programmes for students directly and/or in collaboration with school personnel such as teachers, school social workers and/or speech therapists, etc.; and - To promote home-school co-operation in child • deliver parent training management and programmes in collaboration with school personnel.
+- To provide assessment, counseling and guidance services for students; To provide intervention or behavioural - To provide intervention or behavioural guidance programmes for students directly and/or in collaboration with school personnel such as teachers, school social workers and/or speech therapists, etc.; and - To promote home-school co-operation in child management and deliver parent training programmes in collaboration with school personnel.